More than ten years have passed since the serious flooding which took place across various parts of the UK.

 The organisation also suggests ensuring that radiators are readily removable, meaning you can swiftly take them out before they sustain too much damage from any floods.

-Moving your valuables to a higher level is a good idea too, according to Anthony Neary, managing director of security retailer Safe.co.uk.
+Installing a flood sensor is a good idea too, according to Anthony Neary, managing director of security retailer Safe.co.uk.

 Your choice of flooring is important when it comes to flooding as well.
 Elaine Toogood, Architectural Advisor to Modern Masonry Alliance, said: “One option is to replace timber floors with concrete ones, as these are proven to be more resilient in a flooding scenario.”